 A Korean marinade adds an exotic zing to Northfork Bison medallions.

-This is a great Korean recipe for Bison Medallions by Johnny Row Cooks.
 See how fast you can get a gourmet dinner on the table.

 - 2 Bison Medallions